Time Line of the Associate Students of the University of Nevada

 2008 The new monthly magazine name was changed from the Artemisia to Insight

-2008 The Nevada Sagebrush becomes ASUN student fee free, paying for thier operating, wages, travel, and a full time Advertising Manager from advertising sales.
+2008 The Nevada Sagebrush becomes ASUN student fee free, paying for their operating, wages, travel, and a full time Advertising Manager from advertising sales.

 2009 Eli Reilly elected ASUN President for a second term